-The recommended way is to use loop unroll annotations on a case by case basis, which is the most precise and stable mechanism currently in Eva.
-Alternatively, using -eva-slevel is the next best approach.
-This option is more costly, often hard to predict, and can only be specified globally or at the function level (via -eva-slevel-function).
-However, it works for loops that are built using gotos instead of for or while, and it also improves precision when evaluating if or switch conditionals (but it is consumed by them, which can be confusing for the user).
+Start with -eva-auto-loop-unroll.
+If automatic unrolling is not sufficient, the recommended way is to use loop unroll annotations on a case by case basis.
+This is the most precise and stable mechanism currently in Eva.
+It does have the drawback of requiring changes to the source code, however.

+If none of the above techniques is suitable, using -eva-slevel is the next best approach.
+Compared to the previous ones, this option is more costly, often hard to predict, and can only be specified globally or at the function level (via -eva-slevel-function), however it works with loops that are built using gotos instead of for or while.
+It also improves precision when evaluating if or switch conditionals (but it is consumed by them, which can be confusing for the user).